Frequently Asked Questions

 18. Whom should I contact if I want to visit the campus and/or Dept of COMM?

-You should contact the faculty graduate liaison, Dr. Elaine Hsieh, if you want to set up a visit to campus.
+You should contact the faculty Director of Graduate Studies, Dr. Elaine Hsieh, if you want to set up a visit to campus.
 She can best be reached via email at: firstname.lastname@example.org

 19. Whom should I contact if I have general questions about the graduate program or application process?